lnxpy/hashnode/cllmc1gj9000509jt8cr93f8s.md

 # Hello Sadra
 ```

 > IMO: This is a handy one.
-As you can see, you can expand your f-strings as well as document your multiline them via comments.
+As you can see, you can expand your f-strings as well as document them via comments.
 That's amazing!

 ### Tokenization is Re-written in C